jbunke/jbunke/README.md

 I'm currently working on [*Stipple Effect*](https://github.com/stipple-effect/stipple-effect), a pixel art editor with animation capabilities and a rich scripting ecosystem.

+*Stipple Effect* uses [*DeltaScript*](https://github.com/jbunke/deltascript) as its scripting language, which I designed and implemented myself.

 You can find out more about my work on [my website](https://jbunke.github.io).

 <!--